mvolkmann/blog/src/neovim.md

 AstroNvim uses the {% aTargetBlank "https://github.com/nvim-neo-tree/neo-tree.nvim", "neo-tree.nvim" %} plugin
-for the file explorer that appears on the left when `<leader>e` is pressed.
+for the file explorer that appears on the left side.
+To toggle display of the file explorer, press `<leader>e`.

 The file explorer contains three tabs.
 The "File" tab displays files and directories in and below